Why are we there?

 - Sexual violence

-Domestic and sexual violence is a medical-humanitarian emergency in Papua New Guinea (PNG), with consequences at individual, family and national level.
+Domestic and sexual violence remains a medical humanitarian emergency in Papua New Guinea, with consequences at individual, family, and national level.
+MSF is working with the health authorities to provide access to free, good-quality, confidential, and integrated medical care for victims.

 "He can bash me up badly.
 He can use iron, knives to threaten me.
 How can I fight him?
 He is a man and he has more strength than me.